pklesk/fast_rboost_bins/README.md

 ```
 This execution leads to a heavier detection procedure that scans each frame using 12 scales for the sliding window, starting from its minimum size of 64 $\times$ 64.
 This results in approximately 64k windows to be checked per frame (instead the default of 22k: 9 scales, starting from 96 $\times$ 96 window).
-Other detection procedure related options are ``-dwg`` and ``-dwj``, allowing to change the growth factor and relative jump for the sliding window.
+Other detection procedure related options are ``-dwg`` and ``-dwj``, allowing to change the growth factor and the relative jump for the sliding window.

 ```bash
 python main_detector.py -ddivmc -mccm clf_frbb_face_n_18225_S_5_P_5_NPI_300_SEED_0_T_2048_B_8.bin clf_frbb_hand_n_18225_S_5_P_5_NPI_30_SEED_0_T_2048_B_8.bin